Local-first builder utility: DriftCheck by A2ZAI

 MVP workflow now live

-GitHub-connected PR checks, manual runs, benchmark cards
+GitHub-connected PR checks, manual runs, proof cards

 First real workflow